 Not all glass straws can be recycled as they are made from different types of glass.
 They must also be separated for recycling.
 It is best to check with the supplier before purchasing or disposing of the glass straw.

 Metal can be recycled.
 However, often metal straws cannot be added to your recycle bin.
 These straws will need to be transported to a special metal recycling facility.
 If you are unsure, it's best to contact your local government or council to check with them.

 Paper straws are generally non-recyclable.
 This is for many reasons such as being lined with non-recyclable plastic or because they can contaminate recycling loads.
 Some paper straws can be composted.
 However, you will need to check with the supplier to see whether their straws contain any plastic which would impact the break down process.

 What can you do?

-Our best advice is to refuse plastic altogether.
+Our best advice is to refuse single use plastic altogether.
 However, it can be easier said than done.
 If you need to use type 5 plastics, first check with your local recycling company and see if they accept type 5 plastics.

 While plastic straws still are used in many fast-food restaurants, there is an increasing amount of chains that are banning plastic straws.
 Starbucks, for example, is planning to stop its usage of all plastic straws by 2020.